 Currently, Clayton is a freelance visual consultant and designer.
 He has judged as a member of the Florida Federation Judges Association in the captions General Effect and Design Analysis.
 He has also been an adjudicator for Fiesta-Val of Richmond, Virginia.
 Mr. Parker is a graduate of South Carolina State University where he received a Bachelor of Science Degree in Marketing.
 Currently, Mr. Parker resides in Columbia, SC, where he is an Information Resource Coordinator for the South Carolina Department of Social Services.

 Torey Riser is a native of Greenwood, SC where he attended Lander University, majoring in Music Education.
-Mr. Riser has previously served on the CWEA Board of Directors as the organizations Percussion Representative and on the advisory board as PSA Representative.
+Mr. Riser has previously served on the CWEA Board of Directors as Percussion Representative and on the advisory board as PSA Representative.

 Mr. Riser was a charter member of Palmetto Percussion in 2007 and aged out as the snare line section leader in 2009.
 For the last 13 years, he has worked with many successful high school programs in South Carolina as an instructor, designer, and composer, including Greenwood High School, Belton Honea Path High School, Bluffton High School, and works currently as the Director of Percussion at Ninety Six High School.
 In his free time, Mr. Riser has also worked with many ensembles in the state, including Palmetto Percussion (2010), NGI (2016), and Civitas (2018)